The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 Mist Trail (continue)

-While these spots may look inviting, remember that swimming is both illegal and extremely dangerous here due to the treacherous currents.
+While these spots may look inviting, swimming in this area is extremely dangerous due to the treacherous currents.

 Top of Nevada Fall